George Washington University: 20th century

-Columbian University was renamed The George Washington University in 1904 after an agreement with the George Washington Memorial Association to build a campus building in honor of the first U.S. president.
-Neither the university nor the association were able to raise enough funds for the proposed building near the National Mall; however, the institution retained the name and the money that was raised went to the eventual construction of Lisner Auditorium.
-The university moved its principal operations to the D.C. neighborhood of Foggy Bottom in 1912.Many of the Colleges of the George Washington University stand out for their age and history.
-The Law School is the oldest law school in the District of Columbia.
-The School of Medicine and Health Sciences is the 11th oldest medical school in the nation.
-The Columbian College was founded in 1821, and is the oldest unit of the university.
+In 1904, Columbian University was renamed George Washington University following an agreement with the George Washington Memorial Association.
+In honor of George Washington, funds from the memorial association were donated to construct Lisner Auditorium.In 1912, the university moved its principal operations to the Foggy Bottom neighborhood of Washington, D.C.
+Many of the colleges of the George Washington University are notable for their age and history.
+The law school is the oldest law school in the District of Columbia.
+The medical school is the 11th-oldest medical school in the nation and the first established in the nation's capital.
+The Columbian College was founded in 1821 and is the oldest unit of the university.
 The Elliott School of International Affairs was formalized in 1898.

 In the 1930s, the university was a major center for theoretical physics.
-The cosmologist George Gamow produced critical work on the Big Bang theory at GWU in the 1930s and 1940s.
-In one of the most important moments in the 20th century, Niels Bohr announced that Otto Hahn had successfully split the atom on January 26, 1939, at the Fifth Washington Conference on theoretical physics in the Hall of Government.
+George Gamow, a cosmologist, developed the Big Bang theory at the university in the 1930s and 1940s.
+On January 26, 1939, Niels Bohr announced that Otto Hahn had successfully split the atom at the Fifth Washington Conference on theoretical physics in the Hall of Government.

-During the Vietnam War era, Thurston Hall, an undergraduate dormitory housing 1,116 students was a staging ground for student anti-war Demonstrations.
-(At 1900 F Street NW, the building is 3 blocks from the White House.)
+During the Vietnam War era, Thurston Hall, an undergraduate dormitory housing 1,116 students at 1900 F Street NW, located three blocks from the White House, was a staging ground for student anti-war demonstrations.

 In 1996, the university purchased the Mount Vernon College for Women in the city's Palisades neighborhood that became the school's coeducational Mount Vernon Campus.
 The campus was first utilized in 1997 for women only but became co-educational in a matter of years.
-The Mount Vernon campus is now totally integrated into the GWU community, serving as a complement to the Foggy Bottom campus.
-In 1999, GWU hosted the Town Hall with President Clinton, the first presidential town hall to ever be webcast live.
+The Mount Vernon campus is now totally integrated into the GW community, serving as a complement to the Foggy Bottom campus.
+In 1999, GW hosted the Town Hall with President Clinton, the first presidential town hall to ever be webcast live.